 Seafarers who have been diagnosed with certain kinds of disease and deemed to be not competent for their position on board ships are not permitted to work on board ship and will be sent to receive proper treatment in hospital ashore.
 As patients staying ashore for treatment, their health status does not create any threat to maritime safety.
 However before they are diagnosed as suffering from diseases and therefore not suitable for work on board ships, if they are malnourished, their bodies' organ functions and tissue structures have already begun declining.
 They might have some recognitions of this state, but believe it is not so serious as to affect their holding certificates of competence.
 They are in a state between total health and disease.
 This state is called "the third status" or "sub-health" in medicine.
 Although there isn't a worldwide accepted definition for it, descriptions about it do exist.
-It is described as a state where the structure of the human body is declining; physiological function and physical symptoms.^[19] The third status includes:
+It is described as a state where the structure of the human body is declining; physiological function is becoming weak; and mental function is unbalanced.
+It usually has no clinical manifestation and physical symptoms.^[19] The third status includes: